dstore-dbap/LumberMill/README.md

     - Global:
        workers: 2

+The Global section lets you configure some global properties of GambolPutty.
+Here the number of parallel processes is set.
 In order to be able to use multiple cores with python (yay to the [GIL](http://www.dabeaz.com/GIL/)) GambolPutty can be started with multiple parallel processes.
 Default number of workers is CPU_COUNT - 1.

     # Listen on all interfaces, port 5151.
     - TcpServer: